 When to get a Liver Ultrasound?

 Other reasons you may need a liver ultrasound include if you have abdominal pain or swelling, abnormal blood test results, or a history of alcohol abuse.
-Your doctor will order additional tests, including an ultrasound, to get a better picture of what’s happening with your liver.
+To get a better picture of what’s happening with your liver, your doctor will likely order additional tests, including an ultrasound.

 During the ultrasound, a gel will be applied to your skin and a small probe will be passed over the surface of your skin.
 The probe emits sound waves that bounce off your organs and produce images on a screen.
 The whole procedure usually takes less than 30 minutes and is usually not painful.